 7. Backlink Analysis

-Whilst most bloggers typically aren’t too occupied with backlink analysis, backlinks is definitely something I recommend any blogger to pay attention to.
+While most bloggers typically aren’t too occupied with backlink analysis, backlinks are definitely something I recommend any blogger to pay attention to.

 Semrush has an excellent backlink analysis module that allows you to identify good links, bad links, new links, lost links, linking domains, and so much more.

-But as with most modules within Semrush, the backlink analysis module has a ton of features, reports, bells and whistles.
-So much so that it can become overwhelming and complicated, and as a result lots of bloggers don’t actually use it.
+But like most modules within Semrush, the backlink analysis module has a ton of features, reports, bells, and whistles.
+So much so that it can become overwhelming and complicated, and as a result, many bloggers ignore it.

-I will go through a couple reports and features within the backlink analysis module that I hope you will find useful and easy to understand.
+I will go through a couple of reports and features within the backlink analysis module that I hope you will find helpful and easy to understand.

-To get into the backlink analysis module, click the Backlinks menu item within Domain Analytics and enter the domain you wish to analyze.
+To go into the backlink analysis module, click the Backlink Analytics menu item within Link Building and enter the domain you wish to analyze.

-In the overview page, click on the Backlinks tab.
+On the overview page, click on the Backlinks tab.
 This will show you all backlinks that Semrush has discovered for your chosen domain.
-Click the Follow button, and then check the New checkbox.
+Click the Follow tab, and then check the New tab.

 This will show you the latest dofollow backlinks to your site (or any site) you’re analyzing.
-It’s always interesting to see new backlinks that you may have earned, and where they are coming from.
+It’s always interesting to see new backlinks you may have received and where they are coming from.

 You can sort this report in various ways.
 The first column, for example, is the Semrush Authority Score.
 The higher this score, the better the link typically is, because the quality of the referring page is higher.
 You can also sort on the First Seen column, which will show you the most recently found backlinks.

-Also note, and this is important, you can do this not only at a domain level, but also on a URL basis.
-This is useful to see how many quality backlinks a given URL has, so you can get an idea how strong that URL is.
+Also note, and this is important, you can do this not only at a domain level but also on a URL basis.
+This is useful to see how many quality backlinks a given URL has, so you can get an idea of how strong that URL is.

-Another report that I find useful is the Referring Domains report.
+Another report that I find helpful is the Referring Domains report.

 This report will show you all backlinks per domain.
 This can be useful when analyzing the health of your backlink profile.